davidmreed/davidmreed.github.io/_drafts/ready/integration-testing-salesforce-dx-simple-salesforce.md

 For software like this, of course, Python unit tests tell a relatively small part of the story.
 It's critical to actually connect the tool to a Salesforce instance, kick it off, and make sure the results look right - an end-to-end integration test.

-That's never the kind of testing that you want to do in your sandboxes or in a developer edition.
-Tests aren't repeatable in a context like that; orgs get polluted, and it's easy to introduce silent dependencies.
-That's why Salesforce DX scratch orgs are a great solution for testing *off-platform* code just as much as Apex: we build an org with a predictable shape and feature set, perhaps seed some standardized data, connect our integration tool to the scratch org, run our tests, and toss the scratch org.
+This kind of test isn't repeatable in sandboxes or in a developer edition; "real" orgs get polluted, and it's easy to introduce silent dependencies.
+That's why Salesforce DX scratch orgs are a great solution for testing *off-platform* code just as much as Apex: we build a scratch org with a predictable shape and feature set, perhaps seed some standardized data, connect our integration tool, run our tests, and toss the scratch org.

 With off-platform code there's a couple of extra steps needed to get access to the scratch org, and we have two good options depending on how the integration typically connects to Salesforce.
 A demonstration of both techniques is available on [my GitHub](https://github.com/davidmreed/sfdx-simplesalesforce) in a CircleCI context.